Prince841417/AI-Enabled-Recommendation-Engine/README.md

 - Tested different recommendation scenarios

 ### Evaluation Metrics
 - **Precision:** 0.33
 - **Recall:** 0.50
 - **F1-Score:** 0.40

 ### Outcome
-The model’s performance was successfully evaluated using standard metrics.
+The model performance was validated using standard evaluation metrics.
-Based on the evaluation results, refinements were applied to improve recommendation quality.
+Based on the results, the recommendation algorithm was refined to improve accuracy.
-Different recommendation scenarios were tested to validate model robustness.
+Multiple recommendation scenarios were tested to ensure robustness.

-✔ Help you commit & push this to GitHub